PLAY-Network/PlayGodotSDK/README.md

-# Godot Plugin for READYgg
+# Godot Plugin for Play SDK

-This repository contains the Godot Plugin for READYgg, which allows developers to integrate READYgg functionalities into their Godot Engine projects.
+This repository contains the Godot Plugin for Play SDK, which allows developers to integrate Play SDK functionalities into their Godot Engine projects.
 The plugin supports Godot Engine versions 3 and 4 and facilitates development for both Android and iOS platforms.

 ## Usage